-Now that you're better prepared to research, purchase and implement new construction management software, we invite you to learn how Viewpoint's suite of leading-edge construction technology software and solutions can be the perfect fit for your organisation.
-Our integrated ERP, project management and mobile field solutions connect a contractor's office, team and field operations, allowing them to use one source of information for real-time, actionable results.
+Now that you're better prepared to research, purchase and implement new construction management software, we invite you to learn how the ViewpointOne suite of leading-edge construction technology software and solutions can be the perfect fit for your organisation.
+Our integrated ERP, project and document management, HR, mobile field and business intelligence solutions connect your office, team and field operations in real time, giving you one source of data truth for actionable results.

-Viewpoint solutions streamline workflows across the entire construction organisation and provide powerful functionality to:
+The ViewpointOne suite streamlines workflows across the entire construction organisation and provides powerful functionality to:

 - Share data and collaborate across entire project teams

 - Increase efficiency and productivity

 - Mitigate project risks

 - Save costs and boost profit margins

-- Achieve construction business intelligence and better plan future work
+- Achieve true construction business intelligence and better plan future work